Robotic Process Automation in Learning Operations

 Robotic Process Automation in Learning Administration

 Given the multiple advantages of automation, RPA is now being implemented across industries and business functions.
 In the realm of learning, L&D functions are increasingly looking at RPA to help optimize learning operations.
-As an example, in some companies RPA is being used in Learning Administration to automate processes like data entry and course scheduling to reduce time and errors.
-Consequently, training administrators are able to focus on tasks which benefit the overall learning value chain.
-A win-win situation.
+In many organizations, RPA is used to automate processes such as data entry and course scheduling.

 Different kinds of automation can be used in different scenarios.
 For example, in case you have a small process team, you can begin automation by using simple tools like iMacros.
 These tools are mostly free but would help you improve the effectiveness and efficiency of your existing processes.